University Libraries

 Digital Initiatives

-The Digital Initiatives program coordinates projects across the University of Toledo to support research, teaching, and learning in a digital environment.
+The Digital Initiatives program launches projects across the University of Toledo to support research, teaching, and learning in a digital environment.
 It oversees content development and curation on multiple projects sites described below.
-We invite all interested in consulting with faculty who wish to submit collections considered suitable for seasonal or permanent virtual exhibits and/or digital archives for long-term preservation.
-Such material may include originally created photos, slides, historical manuscripts, oral history interviews, post-prints of scholarly works, student projects, and other unique primary source material with great value for research and teaching.
-Contact Arjun Sabharwal, Digital Initiatives Librarian, for more information.
+Consulting is available to all interested UToledo community members who wish to submit collections as virtual exhibits or digital archives for long-term preservation.
+Such material may include originally created photos, slides, historical manuscripts, oral history interviews, post-prints of scholarly works, student projects, and other unique primary source materials with great value for research and teaching.
+Contact Arjun Sabharwal, Professor & Digital Initiatives Librarian, for more information.

 Virtual Exhibitions

 As part of the Ward M. Canaday Center for Special Collections' extensive curatorial program, virtual exhibitions have extended access to archival collections displayed in past exhibitions.
-Virtual exhibitions continue to provide access to the exhibits in digital form once the physical exhibitions end.
-As technologies change or reach end of life, some features may no longer appear as intended.
+Virtual exhibitions continue to provide access to the exhibits in digital form once the physical exhibitions end, thus preserving the context, order, and relationship of curated exhibits.
+[Website]

 Selected virtual exhibitions in the digital repository: